-I love to learn.
-Even when I'm not in school I have to be gaining knowledge, even if the knowledge is from a simple article on Wikipedia.
-Everything is an interconnected process and examining the process and analyzing what actions in the past were the "flap of a butterfly wing" that brought us where we are today.
+I love to learn and that love of learning has guided me all of my life.
+There is a thrill in being able to connect things and seeing how everything is a series of interconnected processes.
 That's why I love the study of history.
 By nature, studying history constantly reminds you that even those perceived as small have the ability to change the world.
-I am a fourth year student at the University of Chicago (USNWR ranking #5) currently on leave and anticipating a winter 2014 graduation.
 When it comes to any subject that I provide aid in it's always about identifying patterns and relationships.
 I apply this approach to every subject but I find it is most helpful in composition, social studies, and math.
 I try my best to do so with languages especially focusing on grammar patterns.

 I have been dancing for pretty much half of my life.
 I began ballet at age 5 but, being a fickle 5 year-old, I made my father promise me that I could quit at the end of the season.
 I fell back in love with dance when I was 12, started taking lessons again and have been actively involved since.
 I have 10 years of ballet experience including barre, 8 years of lyrical experience, 11 years of hip-hop, and 4 years of modern.
 I choreographed modern/lyrical pieces for a campus dance company for all 4 years in college as well as submitting 3 pieces for the Festival of the Arts.
 I have a love-hate relationship with ballet but it will always be the reason I fell in love with dance and no matter what style of dance I intend to choreograph ballet always sneaks in there somehow.
 I will probably have ballerina hips until the day I die!